 The problem with shame based thinking is that we tend to believe there is something inherently wrong with us.
 This does not outline our best features or support our talents.
 Not at all.
 Instead, shame based thinking teaches us about our faults and flaws.
 I’ve lived that way for way too long.
 But not anymore.

 I understand that I look the way I look.
 I sound the way I sound and I approach my life as me and not as anyone else.
 However, I have chosen that at this point in my life, it’s go time.

 Except for me.

 I have been part of this thing that I call Project Earth for a long time.

 As of today, I have been part of this experiment for 17,981 days.
 I have made changes.
 I have adapted and improved.
 I have survived and endured.
 I have lost and I have gained.
-If I were a chart, I am sure there would be graphs where I declined and others where the incline of my improvement is off the charts.
-Going forward, my interest is to serve my potential so that I can advocate for my own success and reach for my dreams because of all the things I’ve learned in the 17, 981 days; no one else is going to succeed for me.
+If I were a chart, I am sure there would be graphs showing where I declined and others where the incline of my improvement is off the charts.
+Going forward, my interest is to serve my potential so that I can advocate for my own success and reach for my dreams.
+Of all the things I’ve learned in the 17, 981 days, the most important is that no one else is going to succeed for me.
 This is my job.
 This is my life and this is my dream.